Chenilles-Network/chenilles-network.github.io/whitepaper.md

 of that information, if desired, e.g. by a clearinghouse listing the auction for a fee.

-## Business Model For MuKn
+## Business Model For Chenilles LLC

-There are many ways for MuKn to monetize the *Chenilles* Network.
+There are many ways for Chenilles LLC to monetize the *Chenilles* Network.

 ### Big Picture: A layer above blockchains

-First, let us make it clear that using or operating *Chenilles* does not require introducing a new token, and that this is a great advantage.
+First, let us make it clear that using or operating the *Chenilles* Network does not require introducing a new token, and that this is a great advantage.

-*Chenilles* is blockchain-agnostic:
-it can work with any blockchain that has scripts or contracts.
+The *Chenilles* Network is blockchain-agnostic: it can work with any blockchain that has scripts or contracts.
 We are building a layer above existing and future blockchains and side-chains, rather than yet another blockchain or side-chain.